ndau/commands/README.md

 Both `./bin/run.sh` and `./bin/kill.sh` take an argument, which is the name of the task you wish to run or kill.
 Valid task names are:

-* chaos_redis
-* chaos_noms
-* chaos_node
-* chaos_tm
 * ndau_redis
 * ndau_noms
 * ndau_node
 * ndau_tm

 You can also specify the node number for each.
-For example, if you ran `./bin/setup.sh` with a node count greater than 1, then you can `./bin/run.sh chaos_redis 1` to run chaos redis for the zero-based node number 1.
+For example, if you ran `./bin/setup.sh` with a node count greater than 1, then you can `./bin/run.sh ndau_redis 1` to run ndau redis for the zero-based node number 1.
 If you leave off the node number in these commands, the default 0'th node will be used.

 ### Rebuild